galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - In the generated tool XML wrapper, these are embedded within `<repeat>` tags in the `<inputs>` and also in the `<tests>` sections automatically.
 - Note that repeats are limited to *single parameters* - groups of parameters cannot currently be repeated.
 They will require manual tool writing.
 - The end user sees the form with repeatable fields as shown at the end of the detail below.
-- The demonstration trivially returns whatever the user chose to repeat.
+- The demonstration returns whatever the user chose to repeat.

-> ### {% icon details %} Repeats demonstration tool XML
+> ### {% icon details %} Repeats demonstration generated tool XML
 > >
 > >
 > >```xml